liamzebedee/niacin/cli/README.md

 **Dependency injection for contracts**.
 No more manually pasting addresses, you can use the `MixinResolver` in order to resolve dependencies to other contracts in your codebase.
 It is smart and caches entries, meaning no extra `CALL`'s like a Beacon.

 **Deployment data for your Dapp/Subgraph**.
 Contract deployment information is written to a `manifest.json`, containing the addresses, ABI's, and deployment block number and tx (useful for The Graph).

+**Reproducible deployments**.
+Git metadata (branch, commit) is recorded for each deployment, so you can easily checkout the old source code.
+Deployer records the RPC and chain ID for each deployment - and checks if you're deploying to the network you intended!

+**Helpful features for developers**.
+Deployer automatically detects if you're deploying to Hardhat/Foundry, and imports the default private keys for these projects.
+No configuration necessary.

 **Factories made easy**.
 Building contracts that deploy other contracts is easy, but upgrading them is hard.
 This is sometimes called a Factory, where the factory clones a template contract, often 100's of times.
 We implement a pattern where you can upgrade all 100's of these templates in one tx.
 A simple `initialize` function for your parameters, and you can still use dependency injection to lookup your contracts dynamically without passing around extra data.